-Tensile tests on sheets and strips are predominantly performed to the international standard ISO 6892-1 and the American standard ASTM E8.
+Tensile tests on sheet metal and strips are predominantly performed to the international standard ISO 6892-1 and the American standard ASTM E8.
 In addition, there are many national standards that have aligned more and more with the international standard ISO 6892-1 over the last few years.
 EN ISO 6892-1 applies to Europe and is identical in wording.
 All EU member states must adopt it as their national standard (for example, as DIN EN ISO 6892-1).
 The characteristic values defined in these standards and described in their determination methods are comparable in their end results.
+Important values for the characterization of materials are the yield point, the offset yield, die maximum strength as well as strain at maximum force, strain at maximum stress and strain at break.
 These characteristic values are used by engineers as the basis of their work and are important criteria for product acceptance in the customer-supplier relationship.

-ZwickRoell supplies a wide range of static materials testing machines for determining material properties from tensile tests; these systems provide high-precision testing under high loads.
-Our comprehensive range of axial and transverse strain extensometers allow the optimum combination to be selected in line with your requirements and testing conditions, for example, a makroXtens digital extensometer combined with a videoXtens transverse strain extensometer.
-This combination offers robustness and a high level of automation plus easy specimen handling. makroXtens measures the extension to break.
+ZwickRoell supplies a wide range of static materials testing machines for determining material properties through tensile tests; these systems provide high-precision testing under high loads.
+ZwickRoell has a comprehensive range of axial and transverse strain extensometers, which allow you to select the optimum combination in line with your requirements and testing conditions, for example, a makroXtens digital extensometer combined with an optical transverse strain extensometer.
+This combination offers robustness and a high level of automation, as well as easy specimen handling.
+The makroXtens measures extension up to the point of break.
 The mechanical version of the knife edge holders prevents the measuring system from being negatively influenced by a sudden tension release of the specimen at break.
 With the optional break location identification feature, the optical transverse strain extensometer measures the transverse strain up to break along the specimen, thus making classification of the break location as accurate as possible.

-A distinctive feature is the ability to perform a two-axis tensile test, which is used to determine additional deformation properties of the material.
+A distinctive feature is the ability to perform a two-axis tensile test, or cruciform biaxial tensile test, which is used to determine additional deformation properties of the material.
 It is primarily employed in research and development, as it allows defined stress values to be set and investigated at the intersection point of the specimen.
 ZwickRoell offers three different models of cruciform testing machines.
 In most cases, strain is measured optically and without contact.
-There are two different standardized solutions available from ZwickRoell.
+For this, ZwickRoell offers various optical/non-contact extensometers.

-Hardness testing is also used for weld seam tests on sheets and strips if large constructions are welded together from these pieces.
+Hardness testing is also used for weld seam tests on sheet metal and strips if larger constructions are welded together from these.
 Striking examples of this is ship construction, offshore facilities, and pipeline construction for oil and gas transport.

 The DIN EN ISO 9015 series of standards defines the test types.
-Typically, hardness tests to Vickers HV5 or HV10 (with test loads of 49 N or 98 N) are performed.
-Hardness must be tested and monitored in the parent metal, the heat-affected zones and in the weld metal itself.
-This is why numerous indentions must be made in the cross-sections and traverse cross-sections of a welded seam.
-For this type of test, automatic hardness testers are often used.
-They make indentions automatically using programmable sequences at preset positions and then measure them automatically.
+Typically, hardness tests are performed according to Vickers HV5 or HV10 (with test loads of 49 N or 98 N).
+Since during weld seam testing, hardness must be tested and monitored in the base material, in the heat-affected zone and in the weld metal itself, a large number of indentations must be made on the cross-sections and transverse sections of a weld seam.
+Automatic hardness testers are often used for this type of test, which use programmable sequences to automatically place indentations at predetermined positions and then also measure them automatically.

-The ZwickRoell product portfolio offers hardness testers and instruments for all test methods.
+The ZwickRoell product portfolio offers hardness testers and instruments for every test method.
 Fully automated systems are specifically used for weld seam testing.
 These can perform hundreds of hardness tests without manual intervention by the operator, autonomously and efficiently.
-ZwickRoell hardness testers and devices meet the requirements of all common international standards and can also be calibrated to international standards.
+ZwickRoell hardness testers and instruments meet the requirements of all common international standards and can also be calibrated to international standards.
 As a calibration lab, ZwickRoell is accredited for the calibration of hardness testers by the German national accreditation body DAkkS.

 The 3-point flexure test serves to not only determine the characteristics of the flexural properties but also visually evaluates the flexural edge.
 In particular, the behavior of the weld seams are visually examined during the flexure test.
 ZwickRoell’s range of flexure test kit options combined with adaptations to existing specimen holders provide an ideal solution.